HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 and then decided to tweak every aspect of country to her own liking.
 One could certainly say that
-letting someone this young to rule over a country is starting to show its problems ("Yeah, Who would have thought??"), and such blatant offence on the ideal of democracy and even the country's core identity would surely result in total chaos and disarray.
+letting someone this young to rule over a country is starting to have its toll ("Yeah, Who would have thought??"), and such naivety and blatant offence on the ideal of democracy and even the country's core identity would surely result in total chaos and disarray.